 This Dessert Chocolate Hummus is extremely versatile.
 It is wonderful as a dip.

-My favourite dippers are pretzels.
+My favourite dippers for this dessert chocolate hummus are salty pretzels.
 There is just something about the combination of crunchy, salty pretzels and the cool, soft, extra chocolatey hummus.
 It is magic.

 Other fabulous dessert hummus dippers asides from pretzels are: